erinshawhan/midterm-IT1000/README.md

 # Introduction
 ![Hello](https://github.com/erinshawhan/midterm-IT1000/blob/main/hello.png)
 My name is Erin Shawhan and I am currently a sophomore at the University of Missouri studying Information Technology.
 This site provides some information about myself as well as some of my academic and work experience.
+I also included a program I wrote in C# to showcase some of my coding experience.
 ## Pages
 [Contact](https://github.com/erinshawhan/midterm-IT1000/blob/main/contact.md)
 [Education](https://github.com/erinshawhan/midterm-IT1000/blob/main/education.md)